Salah Jadid: Relations with Israel

-Relations with Israel have traditionally been poor.
-Although Syria was not ready for war, especially after numerous political purges in the army, Jadid adopted a very belligerent and aggressive policy towards Israel.
-The Jadid's regime pursued hardline policies and calling for the mobilization of a "people's war" against Zionism, which was expressed in its huge support for leftist Palestinian fedayeen groups, granting them considerable autonomy and allowing them to carry out attacks on Israel from Syrian territory: Jadid continued supporting that concept even after catasrophic war in 1967.
+Relations with Israel were already poor, but under Jadid, Syria adopted a more confrontational and hardline approach.
+However Syria was not ready for war, a situation compounded by numerous political purges in the army.
+Jadid's regime called for the mobilization of a "people's war" against Zionism, a policy expressed through significant support for leftist Palestinian fedayeen groups, who Jadid granted considerable autonomy and allowed to carry out attacks on Israel from Syrian territory, such policies were continued even after Syria's defeat in the 1967 war.
 Israel has repeatedly accused Syria of supporting Palestinian groups and their acts of violence.
 At the end of May 1967, the headlines of Syrian newspapers clearly stated that for the neo-Ba'athist regime, war was the only solution to the Israeli problem.
-The Jadid regime sought to establish itself as the center of a regional anti-imperialist revolution, which also resulted in significantly increased support for Palestinian militias.
+The Jadid regime sought to establish itself as the center of a regional anti-imperialist revolution, which also resulted in significantly increased support for Palestinian militants.

-Just a few months after the coup, Jadid's regime completed the formation of the Palestinian paramilitary Ba'athist group called al-Sa'iqa, which carried out attacks on Israel from Jordanian and Lebanese territory, but was completely under the control of the neo-Ba'athist regime in Syria.
-Al-Sa'iqa became a very important guerrilla group for the Jadid regime: it was present in neighboring Arab countries and also diminished the role of other fedayeen groups in Syria that were not created by him.
-For example, after the creation of al-Sa'iqa, Fatah (another fedayeen group), under Syrian pressure, was forced to move its bases and training camps from Syria to Jordan.
+Within months after taking power, Jadid's regime completed the formation of a Palestinian paramilitary Ba'athist group called al-Sa'iqa, which carried out attacks on Israel from Jordanian and Lebanese territory, but was under the control of the regime in Syria.
+Al-Sa'iqa became an important proxy for the Jadid regime: it was present in neighboring Arab countries and diminished the image of other fedayeen groups.
+Following the creation of al-Sa'iqa, Syrian pressure forced Fatah to move its bases and training camps from Syria to Jordan.
 Syria-controlled al-Saiqa successfully replaced the uncontrolled Fatah.